Youth & Nature

-Through several national programs such as the National Children and Youth Garden Symposium, the Growing Good Kids Book Awards, and several others, the AHS continues to embrace programs that will take youth gardening into the next millennium.
+Through several national programs such as the National Children and Youth Garden Symposium, the Growing Good Kids Book Awards, and several others, the AHS continues to embrace programs that will take youth gardening into the future.

-Our free, daily, international, online newspaper, the Youth Gardening Gazette, makes it easy to keep up with the latest in youth gardening developments year-round.
-Click below to read today's edition.
+Our free, weekday, international, online newspaper, the Youth Gardening Gazette, makes it easy to keep up with the latest in school gardens, and gardening with kids, year-round.
+Take a look at the latest edition.